ovh/docs/pages/cloud/storage/pcs-cors/guide.en-sg.md

 ### CORS Metadata Definition

 CORS specifies a wildcard character *, which permits access to all user agents, regardless of domain, protocol, or host.
 While there are valid use cases for this approach, it also permits a malicious actor to create a convincing facsimile of a user interface, and trick users into revealing authentication credentials.
-Please carefully evaluate your use case and the relevant documentation for any risk to your organization.
+Please carefully evaluate your use case and the relevant documentation to avoid any risk for your organization.

 > [!primary]